B0rgar/TH-555-VCO/README.md

 PCBS ordered from JLCPCB.
 will update after building and testing.
-Looking at how the soldermask layer is overlapping the silkscreen on the pics form JLC, I suspect I made a mistake and somehow didnt save the edited version of the panel. time will tell.
+Looking at how the soldermask layer is overlapping the silkscreen on the pics from JLC, I suspect I made a mistake and somehow didnt save the edited version of the panel. time will tell.